LuisArmando-TestCoder/sun-tracker-js/readme.md

    ```
    Compiled files will be output to `dist/`.

-4. You can link it locally to test in another project:
+4. Link it locally to test in another project:
    ```bash
    npm link
    ```